Starting a custom software development project may

 Conclusion

 Custom software development is a complex process in a majority of cases.
-If you don’t follow the predefined life cycle phases, it’ll be rather difficult to harness the chaos and avoid the most dangerous mistakes.
+If you don’t follow the predefined systems development life cycle phases, it’ll be rather difficult to harness the chaos and avoid the most dangerous mistakes.
 Nowadays, there are a variety of SDLC models to choose from.
 But no matter which methodology the team will use, it will help you get a high-quality software solution, save costs, and reduce time to market.